bplmaps/lmec-main-site/content/articles/before-displacement-part-two.md

 architectural, and social histories that filled this land before the highway?

 Students began their research using [Atlascope](https://atlascope.org), poring over historic maps to gather information about the buildings, businesses, and landowners on their parcels.
 They then used these findings to fuel further research in historic newspapers, census records, city directories, and archival collections.
 They followed the evidence they found to paint detailed profiles of the people and places that formerly occupied this land.
-The short student research profiles below introduce the some of the Fall 2022 class's rich findings.
+The short student research profiles below introduce some of the Fall 2022 class's rich findings.

 Read on for more, and then [explore the full website, featuring two semesters of student projects and an interactive map of parcels](https://sites.google.com/holycross.edu/mmc).

-*---Amy D. Finstein*
+_---Amy D. Finstein_

 ### Windows, Doors and Blinds, Oh My!

+<iframe src="https://atlascope.org/#/view:share$mode:glass$center:-71.05745,42.36280$zoom:20.26$base:maptiler-streets$overlay:ark:/76611/al7qfwyqb" width="100%" height="400"></iframe>

 {{< figure src="https://s3.us-east-2.wasabisys.com/lmec-public-files/lmec-main-site-static-assets/articles/before-displacement-part-two/Emily_Hardy%26CoAd.png" class="figure-right" caption="Advertisment from [Historic New England](https://www.historicnewengland.org/explore/collections-access/gusn/242614/)" >}}